-The standings reflect the tie-breakers in real time (except game/coin-flip for obvious reason).
+The standings reflect the tie-breakers in real time (except game/coin-flip for obvious reasons).
 This means they can change as the day progresses and things unfold.
-The standings are not final till all the games in a section have been played.
+The standings are not final until all the games in a section have been played.

 Three-way ties are handled according to 4.4.4.b of the rule book and have been tested against all cases in Appendix 6.

 First, because those are the CMAS rules (184.108.40.206), it is not a decision of this site.
 For more info on the tie breaker rules, see above.